App Development: User Guide

 2. Your working project is directly deployed on the server, without need for a local save - but it is recommended to locally save the project periodically.
 Use the same project folder to save this.

-3. It is a good practice to name the second project by adding "-X" suffix (for extension) to the name of the base project.
+3. It is good practice to name the second project by adding "-X" suffix (for extension) to the name of the base project.

 4. For ease of database management, define all your tables in the base app configuration - even the ones that do not require admin functionality (entities with type "transaction" are not managed by the admin app).